mcibique/vue-testing-examples/README.md

 ## Assert console.error() has not been called

 Let's have a test expecting no action to happen (e.g. a disabled button that should not be enabled while an input is empty).
 The test loads the form and then it checks if the button is disabled.
 Everything goes green and everybody's happy.
-But there is a different problem your test didn't cover: the button was not kept disabled because of the application logic, but because of a javascript error somewhere in your code.
+But there is a different problem, your test didn't cover: the button was not kept disabled because of the application logic, but because of a javascript error somewhere in your code.
 To catch cases like this, make sure, after each test, that `console.error()` has not been called.
 You can spy on `error` function and verify expectations in `afterEach()`.

 ```js
 import sinon from 'sinon';